rsyslog/rsyslog/source/rainerscript/global.rst

   only for developers so there should hardly be a need to set them for a regular user.
 Also, many settings (e.g. debug) are also available as configuration objects.

+- **errorMessagesToStderr.maxNumber** [positive integer] available 8.30.0+

+  **Default:** unlimited

+  This permits to put a hard limit on the number of messages that can go to stderr.
+If for nothing else, this capability is helpful for the testbench.
+It permits to reduce spamming the test log while still providing the ability to see initial error messages.
+Might also be useful for some practical deployments.